A duality formula and a particle Gibbs sampler for continuous time Feynman-Kac measures on path spaces: Introduction

-The second main result of the article can be stated basically as follows. \begin{theo}[Particle Gibbs-Glauber dynamics] For any time horizon $t\geq 0$ the measure $\QQ_t$ is reversible w.r.t. the Markov transition $\KK_t$ on $D_t(S)$ defined for any bounded measurable function $f$ on $D_t(S)$ and any path $x\in D_t(S)$ by the formula
+In this notation, the second main result of the article can be stated basically as follows. \begin{theo}[Particle Gibbs-Glauber dynamics] For any time horizon $t\geq 0$ the measure $\QQ_t$ is reversible w.r.t. the Markov transition $\KK_t:=\BB_t\AC_t$ on $D_t(S)$ defined for any bounded measurable function $F$ on $D_t(S)$ and any path $x\in D_t(S)$ by the formula